Bi-Coloured-Python-Rock-Snake/creature/README.md

 import greenhack; greenhack.ipy.enable()
 ```

-This works in both PyCharm Console and IPython, while start_loop() - only in
+This works in both PyCharm Console and IPython.
-the PyCharm Console (even if it uses IPython).

 **Context vars**